 Leaving the lights off helps you nod back off as soon as you store that precious breastmilk in the refrigerator.

 Loud pumps are distracting, both in the workplace and at home.
 Sometimes you just want a break from the everyday noise.
-You want a few relaxing moments where you can just sit in relative silence and reflect upon the day or even just veg out for a few minutes.
 Some breast pumps rob you of that.
-They are loud and sometimes have you more stressed than you were before you used them.
+They are loud, and can be quite stressful, especially at work or at night.

 The S1 is one of the quieter pumps on the market.
 While you’re using it, you won’t be wishing it had a volume control.